 The primary series consists of 2 or 3 doses given over a 1-year period.
-Depending on the vaccine used, doses are given at 0, 1-3 months, and 5-12 months (or 9-12 months) after dose 2; or at 0 and 1-7 months, followed by a booster, 12 months after dose 2.
+Depending on the vaccine used, doses are given at 0, 1-3 months, and 5-12 months (or 9-12 months) after dose 2; or at 0 and 1-7 months (or 5-7 months) after dose 1; followed by a booster, 12 months after dose 2.

-Several accelerated schedules, which require several weeks to be effective, are also available and may be considered if arriving in peak season.
+Several accelerated schedules, which require several weeks to be effective, are also available and may be considered if arriving during the peak season.

 A booster dose is recommended 3 to 5 years later if at continued or new risk.